 - a basis for your future career development

-Emails with booking info will be sent out to all PGR students and to Directors of Studies in August.
+Introductory days take place in September/October.
+Emails with introductory day booking info are sent out to all PGR students and to Directors of Studies in August.

 If you have any questions, please contact Educational Development